-During the fiscal year ended December 31, 2018: the board of directors held 4 regularly scheduled meetings and acted by written consent 7 times; the Audit Committee held 4 regularly scheduled meetings and acted by written consent 6 times; the Compensation Committee held 2 regularly scheduled meetings and acted by written consent 4 times; and the Nominations and Governance Committee held 1 regularly scheduled meeting and acted by written consent 1 time.
-During the fiscal year ended December 31, 2018, all directors attended, in person or by telephone, at least 75% of the total number of meetings of both our board of directors and the committees of our board of directors on which such directors served, during such period.
+During the fiscal year ended December 31, 2019: the board of directors held 4 regularly scheduled meetings and acted by written consent 7 times; the Audit Committee held 5 regularly scheduled meetings and acted by written consent 6 times; the Compensation Committee held 1 regularly scheduled meeting and acted by written consent 5 times; and the Nominations and Governance Committee held 1 regularly scheduled meeting and acted by written consent 2 times.
+During the fiscal year ended December 31, 2019, all directors attended, in person or by telephone, at least 75% of the total number of meetings of both our board of directors and the committees of our board of directors on which such director served, during such period.

 The Company does not have a policy with regard to the attendance of the members of the board of directors at annual meetings of stockholders, however, directors are strongly encouraged to attend the annual meetings of stockholders whether in person or by telephone.
-All directors attended the 2018 Annual Meeting of Stockholders, either in person or by telephone.
+All directors attended the 2019 Annual Meeting of Stockholders, either in person or by telephone, with the exception of Dr. Barnes who was not serving as a director at the time.